Katrina Elam (album)

-Katrina Elam is the self-titled debut studio album by American country music artist Katrina Elam.
+Katrina Elam is the debut studio album by American country music artist Katrina Elam.
 It was released in 2004 (see 2004 in country music) on the Universal South Records label.
 The album peaked at No. 42 on the Billboard Top Country Albums chart and No. 33 on the Top Heatseekers chart.
 It also produced two singles in "No End in Sight" and "I Want a Cowboy", which respectively reached No. 29 and No. 59 on the Hot Country Singles & Tracks chart.

 After the release of Katrina Elam, Elam recorded a second album for Universal South in 2007, entitled Turn Me Up.
 Although two of this album's tracks charted, the album itself was not released, and Elam exited Universal South's roster.